 Family Practice Billing Services in North Carolina

-North Carolina's family practice practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's family practice practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and family practice coding complexity.

 Why North Carolina Family Practice Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and family practice practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect family practice procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect family practice procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Family Practice billing itself is complex.
 Family practice billing covers the full age spectrum with preventive visits (99381-99397), problem-oriented visits (99202-99215), chronic care management, immunization administration, and procedures ranging from skin biopsies to joint injections.
 The challenge is capturing all billable services during multi-reason visits and correctly separating preventive from problem-oriented care.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving family practice practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving family practice practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Family Practice